confluentinc/cp-demo/docs/hybrid-cloud.rst

    in this case ``fjcDDyr0Nm84zZr77ku/AQqCKQOOmb35Ql68HQnb60VuU+xLKiu/n2UNQ0WYXp/D``, will differ in your output.

 #.
-Set parameters to reference these credentials returned in the previous step.
+Set variables to reference these credentials returned in the previous step.

    .. code-block:: text